Braised Lamb Shanks

 - Tomato paste

 - Dry red wine

 - Parsley, to garnish

-I like to serve lamb shanks with whole wheat couscous.
-They would also be wonderful with rice or quinoa.
-You could probably get away with adding up to two more lamb shanks if you have a big enough pan.
-Keep the other ingredients the same, except you probably will need more beef stock to add to the pan.
+Feeding a crowd?
+Add up to two more lamb shanks if you have a big enough pan.
+Keep the other ingredients the same, except you will need more beef stock to add to the pan.

 Not a fan of lamb?
 This recipe would also work well with turkey legs.